ADHD & Anxiety in Children

 ADHD in children and adults almost never exists in a vacuum.

-Its common for children diagnosed with ADHD to struggle with anxiety, whether its a few symptoms or a full-blown disorder.
+It’s common for children diagnosed with ADHD to struggle with anxiety, whether it’s a few symptoms or a full-blown disorder.

 Some of the symptoms of ADHD, such as frequent interrupting, blurting out, fidgeting, and forgetfulness, can be very intrusive and increase stress levels.
 If children are consistently reprimanded for talking out of turn in school, for example, they are likely to experience higher stress and low self-esteem.